bluealba/object-transform/README.md

 * `collection.[].name` - will match only the names of the books.
 * `collection.[].author.[].name` - will match only the author names (`*.author.[].name` would work as well)

-Even though we plan to expand this currently only two types of transformations are supported
+Even though we plan to expand this currently only three basic types of transformations are supported

 ### Exclude transformation
 Formerly known as `remove`.
 The simplest transformation.
 It is configured only with a `path`.
 Any given node whose path matches this rule will be excluded from the final output.
-Its children won't be included as well, unless a `remap` transformation alters that behavior.
+Its children won't be included as well, unless a `rename` transformation alters that behavior.

 Example:
 ```
 { type: "exclude", path: "books.[].rating" }
 ```

-### Remap transformation
+### Rename transformation
-Formerly known as `rename`.
-The remap takes a `path` and new path (`toPath`).
+The rename takes a `path` and new path (`toPath`).
 It will simple "move" any node that matches to the newer destination.

 Captured group placeholders (`$1`, `$2`...) can be used to match the values of the `path` wildcards (`[]` and `*`)